A Fragile Island Under Pressure

 Where Protection Matters Most

-Some areas of Sal are under particularly high pressure and require strict care.
+Some Natural Reserves of Sal are under particularly high pressure and require strict care.

 Choose Experiences That Protect Nature